projectAcetylcholine/mcp-server-azure-ai-search-python-preview/README.md

 - READ_DOCUMENTS - tools used to query the indices to retrieve documents
 - WRITE_DOCUMENTS - tools for Adding, Updating or Deleting documents from an index
 - READ_INDEXERS - tools used to list indexers available
-- WRITE_INDEXERS - tools used to configure indexers in the service
+- WRITE_INDEXERS - tools used to configure indexers,  data sources & skill sets
-- RUN_INDEXERS - Start indexers to automatically crawl data sources and view the results
+- READ_INDEXERS - tools used to retrieve information about data sources, skill sets and indexers

 ### Pre-Requisites